Syntax

 edgefunction = my_edgefunction(edgenumber, edgesrc, edgedest, from::Point, to::Point)

-These allow you to place graphics at coordinates[vertex], and to draw edges from from to to, using any available tools for drawing.
+These allow you to draw graphics for the vertex vertex at the point coordinates[vertex], and to draw graphics for each edge edgenumber joining from from to to.

-In the following picture, the vertex positions were passed to a function that placed clipped PNG images on the drawing (using Luxor.readpng() and Luxor.placeimage()), and the edges were drawn using sine curves.
-Refer to the Luxor documentation for more about putting colored things on drawings.
+The graphics can be any arbitrary Luxor graphics functions.
+In the following picture, the vertex positions were passed to a function that placed clipped PNG images on the drawing (using readpng() and placeimage()), and the edges were drawn using sine curves.
+Refer to the Luxor.jl documentation for more about putting colored things on drawings.

 image vertices

-It's also possible, for example, to draw a graph at a vertex point (ie recursive graph drawing) if you use vertexfunction.
+It's also possible, for example, to draw another graph at each vertex point (ie recursive graph drawing) if you use vertexfunction.

 g = complete_graph(5)